 Study of pneumatic, mechanical and electronic control systems and components.
 Includes a basic description and explanation of the operation of instruments and controls for water and wastewater plants.
 Typical performance characteristics, accuracy, and applications of instruments are studied.

-Mathematics of Water and Wastewater Treatment
+Mathematics of Water and Wastewater Treatment Non-transferable to CSU

 A study of calculations - hydraulics, chemicals, solids - used in the design, operation, process control, and maintenance of treatment plants and facilities.